Our Cooperative Research Branch engages the fishing community to answer science questions and improve management of the region’s fisheries.

 Contact: Anna Mercer

-Areas developed for offshore wind farms will be difficult or impossible to access using traditional surveys that towed gear such as trawls.
-To address this challenge, we are piloting a hook-and-line survey technique that can be safely deployed in any habitat type and in close proximity to offshore wind turbines.
-The pilot survey is scheduled to begin in spring 2024 and to be conducted in collaboration with the recreational and commercial fishing community.
-Our initial goals for the pilot survey are to:
+Areas developed for offshore wind farms will be difficult or impossible to survey using towed gear, such as trawls.
+To address this challenge, this pilot hook-and-line survey will continue to gather information on how this type of gear can be safely deployed in close proximity to offshore wind turbines and in other untowable habitats.

 The Northeast Cooperative Research Summit is an annual event that brings together scientists, managers, and members of the fishing industry to share the approaches and results of ongoing cooperative research projects, discuss opportunities for expanded industry participation, and develop best practices for applying cooperative research results to assessments and management.